 These people, like Salvatore Messina and Tommy Lucchese include images when available.While this isn't a list of all male gangsters, it does answer the questions "Who are the most famous male gangsters?" and "Who are the best male gangsters?"

-Alphonse Gabriel "Al" Capone was an American gangster who attained fame during the Prohibition era.
-His seven-year reign as crime boss ended when he was 33 years old.
-Born in the borough of Brooklyn in New York City to Italian immigrants, Capone was a Five Points Gang member who became a bouncer in organized crime premises such as brothels.
-In his early twenties, he moved to Chicago and became bodyguard and trusted factotum for Johnny Torrio, head of a criminal syndicate that illegally supplied alcohol and that was politically protected through the Unione Siciliana.
-A conflict with the North Side Gang was instrumental in Capone's rise and fall.
-Torrio went into retirement after North Side ...more on Wikipedia
+Alphonse Gabriel "Al" Capone was an American who attained fame during the Prohibition era.
+His seven-year reign as boss ended when he was 33 years old.
+Born in the borough of Brooklyn in New York City to Italian immigrants, Capone was a Five Points Gang member.
+In his early twenties, he moved to Chicago and became bodyguard and trusted factotum for Johnny Torrio, head of a syndicate that supplied alcohol and that was politically protected through the Unione Siciliana.
+A conflict with the North Side Gang was instrumental in Capone's rise and fall. ...more on Wikipedia

 George Francis Barnes Jr., better known as "Machine Gun Kelly", was an Irish American gangster during the prohibition era.
 His nickname came from his favorite weapon, a Thompson submachine gun.
 His most infamous crime was the kidnapping of oil tycoon and businessman Charles F. Urschel in July 1933 for which he, and his gang, collected a $200,000 ransom.
 Their victim had collected and left considerable evidence that assisted the subsequent FBI investigation that eventually led to Kelly's arrest in Memphis, Tennessee, on September 26, 1933.
 His crimes also included bootlegging and armed robbery. ...more on Wikipedia